SergeyKhanin/Maya/README.md

 *If you have feedback, send me message on email*

-*Script is free and available for download only on my Gumroad*

 DISCLAIMER
 THE SCRIPT IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 KHANIN SERGEY LEONIDOVICH DOES NOT MAKE AND HEREBY DISCLAIMS ANY EXPRESS OR IMPLIED WARRANTIES INCLUDING,